rahulshankariyer/PortolioProject/README.md

 ### 7. Insights

-1. Ganga hospital was better than the other hospitals in the evaluation at salvaging or amputating limbs.
+1. Ganga hospital was better than the other hospitals in the evaluation at Salvaging or Amputating Limbs.
-2. LSI is second best at evaluation, going by the graphs, behind Mess and OTA only in the 0.70 cut off.
+2. LSI is second best at evaluation, going by the graphs, behind Mess and OTA only in the 0.70 Cut Off.
-3. Mess is better OTA in 4 out of the 6 cut offs under consideration, behind only in the 0.92 and 0.70 cut offs.
+3. Mess is better OTA in 4 out of the 6 Cut Offs under consideration, behind only in the 0.92 and 0.70 Cut Offs.

 ### 8. Conclusion